 Source: Futures of Work: Perspectives from the Maker Movement, 2018

 I'm your personal assistant and I'll help you find what you’re looking for at the American Center.
-We have "Hour of Code: Coding skills for Kids" on 9 December (on Monday).
+We have "AMC Movie Club: English Through Films" on 21 January (on Tuesday).
 Would you like to visit it?